 - Description, ShortDescription: These elements MAY be used to provide human-understandable information.
-If used, they MUST provide a description of the effect of the content element on the resulting resource. - The Description element MUST be defined if the ShortDescription element is defined. - See the DescriptionGroup section for structure and additional usage details [4.14.1]. - Condition: A Condition is used when the resulting resource will be created by the content element only when certain conditions exist in the deployment environment. - See the ConditionType section for structure and additional usage details [4.5.1].

-- Name: The name of the resulting resource SHOULD be defined in the ResultingResource element and not in Topology when the content element installs the resulting resource.
+If used, they MUST provide a description of the effect of the content element on the resulting resource. - The Description element MUST be defined if the ShortDescription element is defined. - See the DescriptionGroup section for structure and additional usage details [4.14.1]. - Condition: A Condition is used when the resulting resource will be created by the content element only when certain conditions exist in the deployment environment. - See the ConditionType section for structure and additional usage details [4.5.1]. - Name: The name of the resulting resource SHOULD be defined in the ResultingResource element and not in Topology when the content element installs the resulting resource.
 The resource name comes into existence when the resulting resource is created.
 When the content element updates the resulting resource without changing the resource name, Name SHOULD be defined in Topology.
 Name SHOULD NOT be defined in both places.
-If a resource name is defined in both Topology and ResultingResource, the values MUST match. - See the VariableExpressionType section for structure and additional usage details [4.6.1]. - Version: This is the version of the resource after processing the content element's artifacts.
-Version SHOULD be defined for all resulting resources. - For example, when update artifacts are processed, this version describes the resource after the update is complete. - See the VersionType section for structure and additional usage details [3.10]. - FixName: Multiple FixName elements MAY be included to identify the resulting resource fixes that will exist once the content element is applied.
+If a resource name is defined in both Topology and ResultingResource, the values MUST match. - See the VariableExpressionType section for structure and additional usage details [4.6.1]. - [Starting with SDD v2.0, Name has been deprecated.
+See the Property element below for the appropriate method for specifying a resource identifier.] - Version: This is the version of the resource after processing the content element's artifacts.
+Version SHOULD be defined for all resulting resources. - For example, when update artifacts are processed, this version describes the resource after the update is complete. - See the VersionType section for structure and additional usage details [3.10].

+- FixName: Multiple FixName elements MAY be included to identify the resulting resource fixes that will exist once the content element is applied.
 The FixName SHOULD match the names of fixes that can be detected on the system. - Property: Property elements SHOULD be included to identify property values of the resulting resource that will exist after applying the content element. - Properties of the resulting resource SHOULD be defined in the ResultingResource element and not in Topology.
 They SHOULD NOT be defined in both places.
-If a property is defined in both Topology and ResultingResource, the values MUST match. - See the ResultingPropertyType section for structure and additional usage details [4.2.4]. - 2715 Relationship: Relationship elements SHOULD be included to identify relationships that will exist after applying the content element. - See the RelationshipType section for structure and additional usage details [4.8.3]. - resourceRef: The resourceRef attribute MUST identify the resource in Topology that will be installed or updated when the defining content element is applied.
+If a property is defined in both Topology and ResultingResource, the values MUST match. - If a resource can be identified by a property that represents the name for that resource, the SDD author SHOULD include a Property element and MUST set the value of PropertyName to "Name". - See the ResultingPropertyType section for structure and additional usage details [4.2.4]. - Relationship: Relationship elements SHOULD be included to identify relationships that will exist after applying the content element. - See the Relationship Type section for structure and additional usage details [4.8.3]. - resourceRef: The resourceRef attribute MUST identify the resource in Topology that will be installed or updated when the defining content element is applied.

-2720 4.8.2 ResultingChangeType
+4.8.2 ResultingChangeType

-2722 Figure 71: ResultingChangeType structure.
+Figure 76: ResultingChangeType structure.